-1. Issuing NTAs to UAC (under 14; 14 and over)
+1. Issuing NTAs to UAC

-- a.
-Responsible Agency: - i.
+- i.
 Upon encountering a potential UAC, the relevant agency must identify the age, identity, and immigration status of the minor.
-If the UAC is determined to be 14 years of age or older, an officer of the apprehending agency may take fingerprints of the UAC and initiate a search in the IDENT system to verify identity and determine if there have been any prior DHS apprehensions.
+If the alien is determined to be a UAC, and the UAC is determined to be 14 years of age or older, the apprehending agency may take fingerprints of the UAC and initiate a search in the IDENT system to verify identity and determine if there have been any prior DHS apprehensions.
 The officer or agent will also initiate a criminal record check to establish if the UAC has had any previous criminal history. - ii.
-NTAs can only be signed by UAC 14 years of age and older, and must be left blank for UAC under 14 years of age. - iii.
-For UAC under 14 years of age, the NTA must be personally served on the "conservator."
+NTAs can only be signed by UAC 14 years of age and older who are physically and mentally capable of understanding and signing the document, and must be left blank for UAC under 14 years of age. - iii.
+The options listed in the NTA are permissible for the service to a conservator.
+FOJCs should consult with their local OCC on best practices, as this varies by ORR.
+It is best practice for UAC under 14 years of age to have the NTA personally served on the conservator.
 In most cases, the conservator will be an ORR care provider facility employee.
-ICE/ERO FOJC is responsible for visiting the ORR facility to personally serve the conservator, ensuring that the conservator legibly signs the NTA and prints his or her name and title beneath the signature.
-This requirement will ensure that ICE/ERO can demonstrate proper service of the NTA to the immigration court. - b.
-Timeframe/Deadline:
+This best practice puts the responsibility on ICE/ERO FOJC to visit the ORR facility to personally serve the conservator, ensuring that the conservator legibly signs the NTA and prints his or her name and title beneath the signature.
+This requirement will ensure that ICE/ERO can demonstrate proper service of the NTA to the immigration court.

 - i.
-UAC that are 14 years of age and older will be issued NTA prior to transfer to the custody of ORR. - ii.
-When CBP issues an NTA to a UAC under 14 years of age, it may be necessary to delay service of the NTA until custody can be transferred to ORR.
-ORR should sign the NTA and other legal documentation and receive all copies of legal documentation on behalf of the UAC. - c.
-Requirements: Refer to JCO Section I(A)(4)(c)(i) for relevant documents provided in the DHS Transfer Packet.
+UAC who are 14 years of age and older will generally be issued an NTA prior to transfer to the custody of ORR. - ii.
+When CBP issues an NTA to a UAC under 14 years of age or who is otherwise unable to be served personally, it may be necessary to delay service of the NTA until custody can be transferred to ORR.
+ORR should sign the NTA and other legal documentation and receive all copies of legal documentation on behalf of the UAC.

+i.
+Refer to JCO Section II(A)(4)(c)(i) for relevant documents provided in the DHS Transfer Packet.
 See also UAC MAP, section 1.3.4; 2018?
 MOA ORR-ICE-CBP, section IV(A)(2).

-2. Filing NTAs (special procedures)
+2. Filing NTAs

-- a.
-Responsible Agency: - i.
-Generally, CBP initiates the vast majority of removal proceedings for UAC. - ii.
-ICE/ERO also encounters UAC during interior enforcement operations, initiates removal proceedings, maintains and performs general UAC case management, and resolves any issues with the A-File and NTA to ensure proper service and to file the NTA with the DOJ's EOIR.
+- i.
+CBP initiates the vast majority of removal proceedings for UAC. - ii.
+ICE/ERO encounters UAC during interior enforcement operations, initiates removal proceedings, maintains and performs general UAC case management, and resolves any issues with the A-File and NTA to ensure proper service and to file the NTA with the DOJ's EOIR.

 i.
-The NTA is filed (i) 60 days after the UAC's apprehension (a UAC in an ORR care provider facility); (ii) upon notice by ORR to file the NTA while the UAC is in an ORR care provider facility; or (iii) upon notice provided in the ORR Discharge Notification form that a UAC was released to a sponsor (in the jurisdiction of the UAC located at sponsor's address).
+The NTA is filed (i) 30 days after the UAC's apprehension (a UAC in an ORR care provider facility); (ii) upon notice by ORR to file the NTA while the UAC is in an ORR care provider facility; or (iii) upon notice provided in the ORR Discharge Notification form that a UAC was released to a sponsor (in the jurisdiction of the UAC located at sponsor's address).
 See ORR Program Guidance, Notice to Appear Changes (July 3, 2014).